Mathieu-Poirier/RiskFocus/README.md

 This Python script includes a system for computing a given security's beta using Yahoo finances API.
 It also mesures a bias factor which can be used to more accurately assess beta with daily close prices.

+## Features

+- Automated daily updates: Uses the schedule library to update stock and market prices at a set time each day.

+- Beta calculation: Computes beta by calculating the covariance between stock and market prices and dividing by the market variance.

+- Comparison with Yahoo Finance: The script fetches Yahoo Finance’s beta and compares it with the calculated beta, offering a bias factor to adjust for discrepancies.

+- Error handling: Validates ticker symbols before proceeding to avoid invalid inputs.

+## Script Design

+- User Input: The user inputs the ticker symbol of the stock they want to analyze.

+- Data Fetching: The script retrieves the closing price for both the stock and the S&P 500 (SPY) on a daily basis.

+- Beta Calculation: It calculates beta based on the collected historical price data and compares it to Yahoo Finance’s beta.

+- Bias Factor: If Yahoo Finance's beta is available, the script suggests a bias factor to correct for any differences between the computed beta and the reported beta.

 ## Installation Guide

 Follow the steps below to set up and run the Beta Calculator with Yahoo Finance Comparison project on your local machine.